Skip to content

 For this week assignment I need to track my progress by answering the following questions:

-During Applications and Implications week I’ve defined how I was going to measure success.
-These are the things I wanted for the first prototype so I created a list of tasks and crossed them out as I completed them.
-But each of these points has sub-tasks.
-So, in most cases, I had to create a list of all the subtasks and needed to cross those out before the main issue.
-I estimated, most of the time wrong.
-I considered too much time and or too little (this happened to me with all the ‘code’ things).
+During Applications and Implications week, I defined how I was going to measure success.
+These are the things I wanted for the first prototype, so I created a list of tasks and crossed them out as I completed them.
+However, each of these points has sub-tasks, and I had to create a list of all the subtasks and cross those out before the main issue.
+I often estimated time inaccurately, either underestimating or overestimating the time required, especially for coding tasks.

 Requirements for the device prototype: